Chhota Udaipur: Demographics

 As of 2001 India census, Chhota Udaipur had a population of 27,165.
 Males constitute 51% of the population and females 49%.
 Chhota Udaipur has an average literacy rate of 69%, higher than the national average of 59.5%; with male literacy of 76% and female literacy of 62%.
 11% of the population is under 6 years of age.

 Culture

-The Kali Niketan (Nahar Mahal) palace, built as the summer residence of the erstwhile royal family is a notable monument in Chhota Udaipur.
+The Kali Niketan, also known as Nahar Mahal, was built as the summer residence of the erstwhile royal family and is a notable monument in Chhota Udaipur.
 Chhota Udaipur is also known for the Rathwas in and around the city.
 The Rathwas are known for Pithora painting, usually carried out on the walls of the village houses.
 The tribal museum of Chhota Udaipur has a large collection of tribal artefacts.
 Many tribal artefacts are also brought for sale in the hats (weekly markets) in the city and nearby villages.
 Industries in largest dolomite lums and powder.